 Mockingjay, is the last book in the Hunger Games trilogy.
 It has garnered, generally, favorable reviews from critics, but received a lot of mixed reviews from its fans.
 Some who were expecting the same kind of tone and action-filled scenes as in the previous two novels, the Hunger Games and Catching Fire, weren’t as thrilled with the book probably because this time there were no scenes from the arena anymore.
 However, this doesn’t mean that the novel should be considered a disappointment.
-The intensity of the plot and the unpredictability of each scene, will keep you turning one page to the next.
+The intensity of the plot and the unpredictability of each scene will keep you turning one page to the next.

-, ended with Katniss successfully blowing up the arena’s force-field, which in turn ended the 75th Anuual Hunger Games.
-In Mockingjay, she is rescued by District 13 rebels, and ends up holding hands with their leader, President Coin, to be the figurehead of the rebellion.
+, ended with Katniss successfully blowing up the arena’s force-field, which in turn ended the 75th Annual Hunger Games.
+In Mockingjay, she is rescued by District 13 rebels and ends up holding hands with their leader, President Coin, to be the figurehead of the rebellion.
 The plot, this time around, takes us into Panem’s political make-up and tells us of the oppression it has suffered under President Snow’s rule.
 The book highlights the change in Katniss and the helplessness she feels in her new role as a rebel leader.
 She is unwittingly swept along the power play between the leader of the Capitol and District 13.
 The book also takes you through the character developments and drastic changes, not just of Katniss, but of our beloved Peeta and Gale.
 The plot is heartbreaking and chilling.
-It echoes similar truths and issues present in our own society; matters regarding rebellion, independence, and humanity.
+It echoes similar truths and issues present in our society; matters regarding rebellion, independence, and humanity.

 Let Suzanne Collins take you through the final chapters of her fantasy world.
-The Mockingjay is a novel that you simply cannot pass up on.
+The Mockingjay is a novel that you cannot pass up on.

 The Hunger Games, written by Suzanne Collins in 2008, is set in an unspecified time in the future in a nation known as Panem after a great catastrophe destroyed civilization.
-As of November 2012, The Hunger Games is one of best selling kindle books of all time, and was released as a movie adaption in the same year.
+As of November 2012, The Hunger Games is one of best selling Kindle books of all time and was released as a movie adaption in the same year.
 The story follows the life of Katniss Everdeen, a young girl from District 12, one of the 12 districts surrounding Panem’s Capitol.
 Strong-willed and self-reliant, she uses the hunting skills taught to her by her late father to provide for her mother and little sister.

 The titular Hunger Games is an annual contest held by the Capitol as a display of their power and control wherein each District is made to select two residents as tributes to engage in a battle to the death for the entertainment of the Capitol’s citizens, with the victor and his District reaping great rewards.

 When District 12’s residents were called upon to select their tributes for the 74th Hunger Games, Katniss is shocked when she hears her sister’s name called and thus volunteers instead to take her place.
-She must then work with Peeta Mellark, the baker’s son and second tribute, and Haymitch Abernathy, fellow District 12 resident and winner of the 50th Hunger Games, to figure out how to survive.
+She must then work with Peeta Mellark, the baker’s son and second tribute, and Haymitch Abernathy, fellow District 12 resident, and winner of the 50th Hunger Games, to figure out how to survive.

-The books was met with general critical acclaim by critics citing brilliant plotting, excellent world-building and a strong female lead.
+The books were met with general critical acclaim by critics citing brilliant plotting, excellent world-building, and a strong female lead.
 Time Magazine said that it “is a chilling, bloody and thoroughly horrifying book” Writer Stephen King likened it to arcade shooters that you can’t help inserting quarters but found parts of the writing lazy and typical of young adult fiction.
 Author of the Twilight series, Stephanie Meyer, praised the book on her website, saying “I was so obsessed with this book.”

 One widespread criticism of the book was that it shared many similarities to the Japanese novel Battle Royale by Koushun Takami.
-Suzanne Collins denies knowledge of the book’s existence when she was writing The Hunger Games.
+Suzanne Collins denied knowledge of the book’s existence when she was writing The Hunger Games.